soverenio/docs/docs/architecture/overview.md

 5. Digger assembles a metadata package describing the processed request/response pair and transmits it to the Soveren Cloud using gRPC protocol and protobuf.

 [The Kubernetes API provides pod names and other metadata to the Digger](../k8s-metadata/).
-Consequently, Soveren Cloud identifies assets by their Kubernetes names rather than IP addresses, enhancing data comprehensibility in the [Soveren app](https://app.soveren.io/).
+Consequently, Soveren Cloud identifies services by their Kubernetes names rather than IP addresses, enhancing data comprehensibility in the [Soveren app](https://app.soveren.io/).

 ## Soveren Cloud